1979 Talladega 500

 The 1979 Talladega 500 was a NASCAR Winston Cup Series race that took place on August 5, 1979, at Alabama International Motor Speedway in Talladega, Alabama.

 Background

 Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a Tri-oval and was constructed by International Speedway Corporation, a business controlled by the France Family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line - located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the Sprint Cup Series, Xfinity Series, and the Camping World Truck Series.
+The track currently hosts the NASCAR series such as the Cup Series, Xfinity Series, and the Craftsman Truck Series.
 Talladega Superspeedway is the longest NASCAR oval with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.